Prabhuji is retired from public life.

 The Prabhuji Mission

-Prabhuji visited the United States in 2000 and during his stay in New York, he realized that it was the most appropriate country he had ever visited to found a non-profit religious organization to preserve his teachings and literary work.
+Prabhuji visited the United States in 2000 and during his stay in New York, he realized that it was the most appropriate place to found a religious organization.
 He was particularly attracted by the pluralism and respectful attitude of American society toward freedom of religion.
 He was impressed by the deep respect of both the public and the government for religious minorities.
 After consulting with his master, H.D.G.
 Avadhūta Śrī Brahmānanda Bābājī Mahārāja, and requesting his blessings, in 2001 he relocated to the United States.
 In 2003, the Prabhuji Mission was born, a Hindu church aimed at preserving Prabhuji’s universal and pluralistic vision of Hinduism and his Retroprogressive Yoga.

-Although Prabhuji’s emphasis has not been on attracting followers, for 15 years (1995–2010) he considered the requests of a few people who asked him to be monastic disciples.
+Although he did not seek to attract followers, for 15 years (1995–2010), Prabhuji considered the requests of a few people who approached him asking to become his monastic disciples.
 Those who chose to see Prabhuji as their spiritual master voluntarily accepted vows of poverty and life-long dedication to spiritual practice (sādhanā), religious devotion (bhakti), and selfless service (seva).
-Although Prabhuji no longer accepts new disciples, he continues to guide the small group of veteran disciples of the Ramakrishnananda Monastic Order that he founded.
+Prabhuji no longer accepts new disciples, but he continues to guide the small group of veteran disciples of the Ramakrishnananda Monastic Order that he founded.

 Service and glorification of the guru are fundamental spiritual principles in Hinduism.
 The Prabhuji Mission, as a traditional Hindu church, practices the millenary guru-bhakti tradition of reverence to the master.
 Some disciples and friends of the Prabhuji Mission, on their own initiative, help to preserve Prabhuji’s legacy and his interfaith teachings for future generations by disseminating his books, videos of his internal talks, and websites.